couetilc/react-social-icons/README.md

 # TODO

-- replace enzyme in tests with react-testing-library if possible.
-Get rid of "should" too.
 - instead of just mocha, use web test runner https://modern-web.dev/guides/test-runner/getting-started/ to run all the tests on different browsers.
 -  write githook to throw
   error if yarn.lock or package-lock.json exists when commit or pushing. or have